Modern display of the Confederate battle flag: Vehicle license plates

-In Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee, vehicle owners can request a state-issued license plate featuring the Sons of Confederate Veterans logo, which incorporates the square Confederate battle flag.
+In Alabama, Georgia, Louisiana, Mississippi, South Carolina, and Tennessee, vehicle owners can request a state-issued license plate featuring the Sons of Confederate Veterans logo, which incorporates the square Confederate battle flag.

 In 1998, a North Carolina appellate court upheld the issuance of such license plates in the case Sons of Confederate v.
 DMV, noting: "We are aware of the sensitivity of many of our citizens to the display of the Confederate flag.
 Whether the display of the Confederate flag on state-issued license plates represents sound public policy is not an issue presented to this Court in this case.
 That is an issue for our General Assembly."

 In 2015, the dispute over Texas vanity plates that would have displayed the logo ended up before the United States Supreme Court.
 In its decision in Walker v.
 Texas Division, Sons of Confederate Veterans, the court ruled that license plates are governmental speech, so the government may decide what to have printed on them.
 Texas's refusal to issue flag-emblazoned license plates therefore didn't violate petitioners' right to free speech.

 In 2015, Virginia recalled its vanity plates with the Confederate flag emblem pictured within the logo of the Sons of Confederate Veterans.
 To holders of SCV plates, the state mailed replacements without the emblem.
 The old design with the emblem was invalidated, and driving with such Virginia tags was made a misdemeanor similar to driving an unlicensed vehicle.
 However, in October 2015, an SCV legal team tried fighting the ban in court.